zouter/ChromatinHD_manuscript/docs/ideas.md

 Different questions we could try to answer:

 - What is the distribution of information content of fragments.
 Likely the one at the time point itself are most informative
-- What is the earliest you could start predicting that a gene is going to be upregulated
+- Can we built a across-genes model, to learn whether these features are shared across genes.
+What is the earliest you could start predicting that a gene is going to be upregulated
-- Can we built a across-genes model, to learn whether these features are shared across genes
 - Does a non-peak approach detect more than a peak approach.
 We will need to implement a peak loader in that case.